-Ed Gamble is a stand-up comedian, writer and actor well known as a regular on Mock the Week (BBC2) and for playing the lead role of Georgie Carlton in BBC America’s Almost Royal, a “cult US hit” (The Independent).
-Following its success in the US, the show was transmitted on E4 and returned for a second series in 2016.
+Ed Gamble is a stand-up comedian, writer and actor well known as a regular on Mock the Week (BBC2) and for playing the lead role of Georgie Carlton in BBC America’s Almost Royal, a ‘cult US hit’ (The Independent).
+Following its success in the US, the show was transmitted on E4 and returned for a second series.

 Ed has co-written and appeared in four series of Greg Davies’s Man Down (Channel 4), along with appearing on numerous shows including The Russell Howard Hour (Sky1), The Apprentice: You’re Fired (BBC2), Russell Howard’s Stand Up Central (Comedy Central) as a headline stand up, Drunk History (Comedy Central), Insert Name Here (BBC2), Nick Helm’s Comfort Eating (Dave), CelebAbility (ITV2), Dave’s One Night Stand (UKTV), Virtually Famous (E4), and Sweat the Small Stuff (BBC Three).
 Ed is also one of a handful of British comedians who have performed stand-up on the US TV show Conan (TBS).
 He has written for Never Mind The Buzzcocks (BBC2) and Ask Rhod Gilbert (BBC1).
 Ed has appeared on Russell Howard’s Good News as both a solo stand up and alongside Ray Peacock as part of the double-act Peacock & Gamble.
 Ed and Ray remain the only act to have made a return appearance on the show.

 For five years Ed was co-writer and co-host of the iTunes-topping and Chortle Award-nominated Peacock and Gamble Podcast.
 Peacock & Gamble presented programmes for BBC Radio 4 Extra’s The Comedy Club and starred in Warm Up for BBC Comedy Online.
 Ed previously co-hosted two shows for Fubar Radio: Peacock & Gamble with Ray Peacock, and The Rock Show with Joel Dommett.

 “An ability to open his mouth and spontaneously say something hysterically funny”